-Description: this is a 3-needle pine (compare with 2-needle pines such as Pinus sylvestris and Pinus nigra, and 5-needle pines such as Pinus wallichiana all of which are also in Belfast Botanic Gardens).
+This is a 3-needle pine (compare with 2-needle pines such as Pinus sylvestris and Pinus nigra, and 5-needle pines such as Pinus wallichiana all of which are also in Belfast Botanic Gardens).
 The buds are long and narrow and the sheaths of the fascicles (the bunches of three needles) are up to 30mm long.
 The needles typically hang down either side of the branch.
 The cones are curved and very hard.
 This attractive tree has an RHS Award of Merit.
-The young specimen in Belfast Botanic Gardens has not yet produced cones.
+The young specimen in Belfast Botanic Gardens, visible from the Ulster Museum cafe windows, has not yet produced cones.

 |Pinus patula in Belfast Botanic Gardens||Pendulous needles of Pinus patula|